facebook/react-native-website/docs/getting-started.md

 <p>Follow these instructions if you need to build native code in your project.
 For example, if you are integrating React Native into an existing application, or if you "ejected" from <a href="getting-started" onclick="displayTab('guide', 'quickstart')">Expo</a>, you'll need this section.</p>

 The instructions are a bit different depending on your development operating system, and whether you want to start developing for iOS or Android.
-If you want to develop for both iOS and Android, that's fine - you just have to pick one to start with, since the setup is a bit different.
+If you want to develop for both iOS and Android, that's fine - you can pick one to start with, since the setup is a bit different.

 <div class="toggler">
   <span>Development OS:</span>